fterh/sneakpeek/README.md

 ## Operation
 ### Before running
-The program requires an environmental variable to be set `SUBREDDIT`.
+The program requires an environmental variable `SUBREDDIT` to be set.
 This specifies the subreddit that the bot will monitor.
+If it's not set, the default subreddit `/r/all` will be monitored.
 At the moment, only 1 subreddit may be specified.

 ### Running/Testing